 - Cook on low for 5 hours.
 Add in 2 cups of very small cauliflower florets and 1 cup frozen peas.
 Cook on low for 1 more hour.

 - Stir in cilantro leaves and enjoy with naan bread or served over rice.

 To assemble ahead and freeze

-- Combine all ingredients except for vegetables, cilantro and lemon juice in a freezer bag.
+- Combine all ingredients except for vegetables in a freezer bag.
 Squeeze out as much air as possible and freeze for up to 3 months.

 - Thaw completely before cooking as directed above.